LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch creates monthly buckets and shows the number of documents that fall within the time range.
+Elasticsearch creates monthly buckets.
+Within each bucket, the date(monthly interval) is listed for the field "key_as_string". "key" shows the same date represented as a timestamp.
+The number of documents that fall within the time interval is listed under "doc_count".

 ![image](https://user-images.githubusercontent.com/60980933/115707200-b9bca000-a32b-11eb-8d33-f089e5616b90.png)

 **Bucket sorting for date histogram aggregation**

 By default, date histogram aggregation sorts buckets based on the `_key`
-values in ascending manner.
+values in ascending order.
+To reverse this order, you can add an order parameter to the aggregation.
+Then specify that you want to sort buckets based on the `_key` values in descending(desc) order!

 Example:
 ```